-Entry requires a strong Bachelors or Masters degree with a substantial actuarial content and covering a sufficient number of the Core Technical subjects of the professional actuarial examinations.
-It is not necessary to hold exemptions from all of the profession's CT subjects.
+Entry requires a strong Bachelors or Masters degree with a substantial actuarial content and covering a sufficient number of the Core Technical subjects CT1 to CT8 of the professional actuarial examinations.

 A willingness to work hard and a drive to succeed are also important prerequisites.

 If you have not already passed most or all of the Core Technical subjects (CT1 to CT8) then please refer to our MSc in Actuarial Science.

 If your first language is not English, or your first degree was not taught in English, we’ll need to see evidence of your English language ability.
 The minimum requirement for English language is IELTS 6.5 or equivalent.
 We offer a range of English language courses to help you meet the English language requirement prior to starting your masters programme:

 - 14 weeks English (for IELTS of 5.5 with no more than one skill at 4.5);

 - 10 weeks English (for IELTS of 5.5 with minimum of 5.0 in all skills);